Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Conclusions

 \section{Conclusions}

-To conclude, the density (and pedestrian count) evaluated inside a detector significantly depends on the blur parameter $R$ hidden inside an individual density distribution (kernel function).
-As shown in this study, desired behaviour of detector density from perspective of roughness (mean absolute derivative), featureless (pedestrian blending) and conservation of mean occupancy (stability in time) may be achieved by a specific setting of this parameter.
-Presented (symmetric) kernels may differ by scaling (e.g. conic kernel versus Gaussian kernel), however all of them converge (directly or after rescaling) to the similar value of density.
-The shape itself can be selected with respect to its essential qualities, implementation preferences or to fine-tune the density estimate.
+To conclude, the density evaluated inside a detector significantly depends on the blur parameter $R$ hidden inside an individual density distribution (kernel function).
+As shown in this study, the desired behaviour of detector density from the perspective of roughness (mean absolute derivative), featurelessness (pedestrian blending), and conservation of mean density (stability in time) may be achieved by a specific setting of this parameter.
+For instance, a conic kernel with a base radius of $(0.7, 1.2)$ m produces smooth values that still keep trend features.
+Presented (symmetric) kernels may differ by scaling (e.g., conic kernel versus Gaussian kernel), however, all of them converge (directly or after rescaling) to a similar value of density.
+The shape itself can be selected based on its essential qualities, implementation preferences, or to fine-tune the density estimate.

-Analysed non-parametric density evaluation methods (point approximation, Voronoi diagram, minimum distance estimate) bring similar values as the kernel methods with the appropriate value of blur parameter.
-To be more specific, the blur going to zero corresponds to the point approximation and the blur in interval $(1.5, 3)$ m fits the Voronoi method.
-In the range $(0.7, 1.2)$ m, the conic distribution corresponds to the density evaluated using the minimum distance to pedestrian.
-As theoretically derived and moreover illustrated on experimental data, it is more accurate to apply the minimum distance squared instead of the one-dimensional formula often used in vehicular traffic.
+The purpose of this paper is not to recommend one method or one specific set of parameters since it is not possible without any specific research context.
+The specific method and an appropriate value of the kernel parameter should be selected with respect to the desired behaviour expressed by, for instance, roughness and featurelessness.
+The benefit of the presented general kernel concept using, e.g., a conic kernel is the ability to replicate the results of other methods (minimum distance, Voronoi) by a simple change of one kernel parameter.

-Research summarized in this article presents fundamental results for other work.
-Individual density distribution was used by author to quantify pedestrian \emph{comfort} in civil engineering context in cooperation with Faculty of Civil Engineering, Brno University of Technology.
+The research introduced in this paper presents fundamental results for other work.
+An individual density distribution was used by an author to quantify pedestrian \emph{comfort} in the civil engineering context in cooperation with the Faculty of Civil Engineering, Brno University of Technology.
 The definition of comfort is based on density distributions in the way of median value over time.
-To find appropriate kernel size, proxemics zones were assumed (\cite{hall1959silent}) and 80 percent of the mass of the Gaussian kernel was chosen to fit into personal space (which was delimited by Hall).
+To find the appropriate kernel size, proxemics zones were assumed (\cite{hall1959silent}), and 80 percent of the Gaussian mass was chosen to fit into personal space (which was delimited by Hall).
 The rest of the kernel covers other proxemics zones.
-This definition gives reasonable findings according to preliminary results, the details of this project can be seen in \cite{tacrzeta_prubezna}.
+This definition gives reasonable findings according to preliminary results.
+The details of this project can be seen in \cite{tacrzeta_prubezna}.